In Summary

-- High-dose nutritional supplements operate on the assumption that more of a beneficial compound is always better — a pharmacological fallacy that ignores the homeostatic regulation that governs nutrient metabolism at physiological concentrations.
+- High-dose nutritional supplements rest on the assumption that more of a beneficial compound is always better — a pharmacological fallacy that ignores the homeostatic regulation governing nutrient metabolism at physiological concentrations.

 - Fat-soluble vitamins (A, D, E, K) and several minerals accumulate in tissue when supplemented above physiological need; toxicity from chronic high-dose supplementation is a real clinical risk that is substantially underreported and underrecognized.

-- Korean medicine’s whole-food philosophy is not nutritional conservatism but pharmacological wisdom: food-source nutrients are delivered with the regulatory matrix that governs their absorption and utilization, a regulatory system that isolated high-dose supplements bypass.
+- Korean medicine’s whole-food philosophy is not nutritional conservatism but a kind of pharmacological wisdom: food-source nutrients arrive with the regulatory matrix that governs their absorption and utilization, a system that isolated high-dose supplements bypass.

 The Homeostatic Regulation Problem